albertomosconi/gpps/README.md

 ## Motivation

 Due to privacy reasons I've setup my browser so that when its closed all cookies, cache, and history get deleted.

 An annoying side-effect to this is that now whenever I reopen the browser and access a Google website a privacy policy page pops up.

 With this extension, this page gets automatically skipped, saving me some clicks.

+# Install

+Click here to install on [Firefox](https://addons.mozilla.org/en-US/firefox/addon/gpps/ 'Firefox')